basmatu22/alx-system_engineering-devops/README.md

-# alx-zero_day Repository
+# Script: 2-groups
-This repository contains projects and exercises from the ALX Zero Day projects.
+This script prints all the groups the current user is part of.